Amazon DynamoDB

 Key API Operationsโ

-Scan reads the entire table โ use filters but they don't reduce RCU cost (filtering happens after read).
+Scan reads the entire table โ filters are applied after reading, so they don't reduce RCU consumption.
 Always prefer Query or design GSIs to avoid scans.
+Use parallel scan with Segment and TotalSegments if scan is unavoidable.

 TTL (Time to Live)โ